IshanSarkar/Portfolio/Project 1/Readme.md

 -  **Monthly seasonality in terms of the no. of orders being placed** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/092ca751-6f4f-417b-a4f8-0fb4d280a24b)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/5131e10d-06ae-4143-85df-ab41eba7095e)<br>
 **Insights:** December 2016 is missing from the data collection.
 We can observe that the number of orders increased significantly in October 2016 compared to the previous month, but decreased significantly in December of the same year.
-Because of the forthcoming holiday season in the country, the biggest number of orders in 2017 were in November, and the lowest number of orders were in January.
-In addition, with the exception of the first quarter of 2017, the second month always has the highest number of orders in that quarter, followed by the third month.
+Because of the forthcoming holiday season in the country, the biggest number of orders in 2017 was in November, and the lowest number of orders was in January.
+In addition, except the first quarter of 2017, the second month always has the highest number of orders in that quarter, followed by the third month.
 2018 began with the highest number of orders in that year, and the number of orders remained very high throughout the year when compared to the previous year's months.
 The number of orders was extremely low in September and October of 2018.<br>
 - **Frequency of customers placing their orders in a day** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/8c674ba5-b357-4f54-8002-024973720453)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/20d8bf3a-3251-48a2-b319-72a946a9e4cf)<br>